When the paper

 Niall, a fifth century warlord whose descendants claimed the high

 kingship of Ireland.
-The YSTR27 test will look for
+The Haploview test will look for

 these genetic markers.
 Possession of the Medieval Irish type in a Scot